 Blogging on social media can be beneficial to modern businesses, but there are numerous risks that come along with this trend.
 To be on the safe side, you should acquire social networking insurance to cover you in case your business unintentionally post any wrong, incorrect, or offensive content.
-This type of business insurance in San Diego can also save you if a hacker uses your company’s social media account for criminal activities.
+This type of business insurance in San Diego can also save you if a hacker uses your agency’s social media account for criminal activities.

 1. Coverage Against Critical Typos or Misspellings